oppia/oppia-android/Working-on-UI.md

 ***

 # Testing UI
-For you testing you can do following things:
+For UI testing you can do following things:
 ### Manual testing
 For this you can turn-on the `Show Layout Bounds` in your mobile **Settings/Developer Mode**.
 This helps mainly in identifying the boundaries of items and to check if there is any overlapping between the items.